APSU musical theatre senior Breanna Douglas to perform in New York City at Theaterlab - Clarksville Online

 Douglas announced the news on her Facebook page earlier this week and invited anyone in New York City to see her.

 The reading is on Monday, June 6th, 2022 at 5:30pm CT (6:30pm ET) at the Theaterlab located at 357 West 36th Street, Third Floor, New York, New York.
-Seats are limited and available by sending an email to rsvp@thefarmtheater.org.
+Seats are limited and available by sending an email to .

 Culminating a Yearlong Project